As you might know, from June 2020, Magento has dropped the Magento 1 support.

 Your store is not going to disappear suddenly on the 1st of July.
 It will remain active with all its functionalities.

-So, how will this End of life for Magento affect your Magento 1 store?
+So, how will this Magento 1 End of Life support affect your Magento 1 store?

 What Does Magento 1 End Of Life Mean?